 If you’re wondering whether your forgetfulness, inability to think clearly or lack of concentration is down to menopause you could be right.
 Welcome to menopausal brain fog.
 Several studies have shown that cognitive decline at this time of your life is not uncommon which is why you may also struggle to learn new things.

 Is oestrogen loss the cause of brain fog?

-Recent studies in Massachusetts and Boston have found that the way women performed at certain memory tasks tended to dip as their oestrogen levels dipped and they were also shown to have different levels of activity in the hippocampus area of the brain which is responsible for memory processing.
+Recent studies in Massachusetts and Boston have found that the way women performed at certain memory tasks tended to dip as their oestrogen levels dipped.
+They were also shown to have different levels of activity in the hippocampus area of the brain which is responsible for memory processing.

 The studies looked at 200 men and women aged 45 to 55 and used standard research to check memory skills as well as looking at brain activity on an MRI scanner.
 Both of these things confirmed that some menopausal woman who had low levels of estradiol (a form of oestrogen produced by the ovaries) were right in thinking they had memory issues.

 Do all menopausal women get brain fog?